jessxwu/jessxwu.github.io/src/content/blog/2024-08-10-lessons-from-a-bruised-pear.md

 ---
 As a child, accompanying my parents to go grocery shopping was often a tedious exercise.
 Our trips stretched for what seemed like hours.
-My mother was indecisive, perusing the aisles for secret bargains and rare imported treats that reminded her of home.
-I’d find ways to keep myself busy, often losing myself in tasty daydreams – in the form of elaborate wishlists of nibbles that I wanted to try in the snack aisle (a habit I still practice).
+My mother was indecisive, painstakingly perusing the aisles for secret bargains and rare imported treats that reminded her of home.

+I’d find ways to keep myself busy.
+I exhausted all the possible utilities and pleasures of the shopping cart, experimenting with every imaginable seating arrangement.
+Often, I would lose myself in tasty daydreams, making elaborate wishlists of snacks and nibbles that I wanted to try (a habit I still practice).

 Another point of interest was the produce section.
 Adults were always strumming their fingers on the soft flesh of a ripe plum, or crading melons like newborn babies.
 I intently studied my mom while she tapped fruits as if to coax out some hidden melody.
 I mimicked her actions, but with little comprehension.
 To me, this fruit-whispering seemed like peak adulthood – an elusive skill I'd someday unlock.